0xstoryhunt/wrapper-sdk/README.md

 ## Constants and Addresses

-`ADDRESSES` and `defaultChain` are available from `constants.ts`. `ADDRESSES` provides contract addresses for Odyssey Testnet, including token addresses and essential Uniswap V3 contracts:
+`ADDRESSES` and `defaultChain` are available from `constants.ts`. `ADDRESSES` provides contract addresses for Odyssey Testnet, including token addresses and essential StoryHunt V3 contracts:

 - `ADDRESSES.TOKENS.IP` and `ADDRESSES.TOKENS.WIP` represent the native IP token and its wrapped version (WIP).
 - Additional tokens: `JUTSU`, `vIP`, `USDC`, `FATE`.